xdtdaniel/CSE-3902/Dantong Xue_Sprint0/Game1/Game1/Code/Player/Control/CheatCodes_README.txt

+This is the read me text file for the cheat codes class.

+Author: Patrick Cheng.

 In order to use cheat codes, directly press the keys in order during the game to perform the cheat.

 ADDDAAA for adding 10 arrows